yashesh-patel/color-object-picker-bbb/README.md

-# Robotic Arm Project — Color-Based Object Detection and Pick-and-Place (BeagleBone Blue)
+# Color based object identification and pick and place using BeagleBone Blue board

 A low-cost, edge-based robotic arm system using a USB camera and BeagleBone Blue.
 This project identifies objects based on color using computer vision and controls a 4-axis robotic arm through I2C-enabled servo driver or direct PWM outputs for pick-and-place tasks.